tapjs/tapjs/README.md

 Each method can take the following options.

-* `prune` - Set to a positive integer to specify the number of context lines before and after changes in the diff string.
-Default is to show entire object.
 * `style` - Set to `pretty` for a very human-readable style of object printing.
   Set to `js` for a copy-and-paste friendly valid JavaScript output.
 Default is `pretty`.
 Example: